DomiMartinGlogi/DynamicModbusMaster/docRaw/Usage/GettingStarted.md

 - esp-modbus
 - ESP-IDF Version 5.0, preferably higher

-You can include this library by using `idf.py domimartinglogi/dynamic_modbus_master`.
+You can include this library by using `idf.py add-dependency domimartinglogi/dynamic_modbus_master`.

 ## Setting Up the Modbus